-(1) It shall be the duty of the water user on any premises on which backflow prevention devices are installed to have competent inspections made at least once a year, or more often in those instances where successive inspections indicate repeated failure.
-All inspections and testing shall be performed by a tester certified by the local health department.
-The devices shall also be tested immediately after they are installed, relocated or repaired and shall not be placed in service unless they are functioning as required.

-(2) The District will notify the applicant, owner or customers when routine testing is needed and also supply them with the necessary forms that must be filled out each time a device is tested or repaired.
+- The water user for any premises on which backflow prevention devices are installed shall have competent inspections made at least once a year, or more often in those instances where successive inspections indicate repeated failure.
+All inspections and testing must be performed by a tester certified by a State Board approved licensing agency.
+The water user shall have all devices tested immediately after they are installed, relocated, or repaired.
+The water user shall not put any device into service unless the device is functioning properly. - The District will notify the applicant, owner, or customer when routine testing is needed.
+The District will supply the applicant, owner, or customer with the required forms each time a device is tested or repaired.
 The notice will include the date when the test must be completed, generally 30 days after the date of the notice.
-The completed, original forms shall be returned to the District.
-Copies of the completed forms shall also be sent to the local health department.
-The applicant, owner or customer shall notify the District any time the device is repaired, replaced or relocated.
-A device shall be repaired or replaced by, and at the expense of the water user, whenever it is found to be defective.
-Records of all such tests and repairs shall be maintained by the water user.
-The District may request records regarding any backflow prevention device on the premises.

-(3) A device may be removed for repair or replacement, provided that (a) water use is discontinued until repair or replacement is completed and the device is returned to service, or (b) the service connection is equipped with other backflow protection approved by the District.
-A retest will be required following the repair or replacement of the device.
+The applicant, owner, or customer shall return the completed, original forms to the District.
+The applicant, owner, or customer shall notify the District any time the device is repaired, replaced or relocated.
+Within 30 days of a device being found to be defective, the applicant, owner, or customers shall repair or replace the device, at the applicant, owner, or customers' own expense.
+The water user shall maintain all records of device tests and repairs.
+The District may request records regarding any backflow prevention device on the premises. - A water user may remove a protective device for repair or replacement, provided that (a) water use is discontinued until repair or replacement is completed and the device is returned to service prior to any water use, or (b) the service connection is equipped with other backflow protection approved by the District.
+The water user shall retest the device following the repair or

+Adopted 06/09/2025 Page 22 21665518.1 replacement of the device.

-(4) A device may be relocated following confirmation by the District that the relocation will continue to provide the required protection and satisfy installation requirements.
-A retest will be required following the relocation of the device.
+(4) A water user may relocate a protective device provided that (a) the District confirms that the relocation will continue to provide the required protection and satisfy installation requirements prior to relocation, and (b) water use is discontinued until relocation is complete.
+The water user shall retest the device following the relocation of the device.